microsoft/Broadcast-Development-Kit/docs/media-synchronization/README.md

 |:--:|
 |*Second Screenshot (after 30 seconds approximately.)*|

-The highest desynchronization difference was about 617 ms, beteween the participant and primary speaker.
+The highest desynchronization difference was about 617 ms, between the participant and primary speaker.

 **Third Screenshot (after restarting participant media source)**